 Step 7: Adding the Final Details to Your Drawing

 This is the last step of our tutorial.
 This step is easy, here we will focus on adding the final details to the drawing of our Knight.
 I will shade the drawing in certain areas to add some shadows to the drawing.
 Shadows create the illusion of depth and volume and bring a sense of three dimensionality to the drawing.
-My favourite shading techniques to use when creating shadows are hatching and cross-hatching.
+My favorite shading techniques to use when creating shadows are hatching and cross-hatching.

 As you can see in the drawing, I shaded some parts of the feet and arms.
 Beyond creating depth and volume, adding shapes also helps to create a hierarchy of relevance in drawings.
 The darker parts are left in the shadows while the unshaded parts are brought forward.
 Feel free to check my tutorial on “How to shade with a pencil” if you are not familiar with my shading styles.
-The tutorial will provide an in depth review of shading techniques you can use when drawing with pencil.
+The tutorial will provide an in-depth review of shading techniques you can use when drawing with pencil.

 That brings us to the end of our tutorial on how to draw a Templar knight.
 Now you can go ahead and practice your drawings on your own.
 Try to follow the steps as closely as possible if you want to achieve results similar to mine.
 You are free to try out different armors and poses, you will find lots of historical references online if you need inspiration for other types of medieval armors.
 I hope this tutorial was useful to you.
-If you have any doubt or question please leave it on the comment section, this will encourage me to keep working in new tutorials and articles.

 Drawings: Toni Justamante Jacobs.
 Toni is the creator and owner of improveyourdrawings.com. if you are interested in knowing more about him and his work, feel free to check the “About This Blog” section.